lukas2511/Eule/README.md

 Have fun with the code & get excited with your own Drawbot.

+Currently the code is very dirty and has some "minor" security problems and bugs.. this may be fixed.. maybe.. so if you want to use it.. please use it in a clean directory and don't run this as root..

 Parts
 - Hardware Construktion
 - Basic Software Layer (Movements)